Babarindeolanrewaju2/mernBSD/clients/README.md

 ### `yarn install`

-please run the command "yarn install" in the client directory to install all the packages.
+please run the command "yarn install" in the clients directory to install all the packages.